 Students interested in one of Volunteer State Community Colleges Health Sciences programs must follow the A.S. in Health Sciences curriculum.
 You must contact an advisor in your preferred area of emphasis to identify appropriate general education and elective courses for admission into your selected program.
 For more information about specific program deadlines and requirements, please refer to the program's information packet.

-Volunteer State Community College's program is accredited by the Commission on Accreditation for Health Informatics and Information Management.
-Successful graduates are eligible to sit for the RHIT (Registered Health Information Technician) examination.
+Successful HIM graduates are eligible to sit for the AHIMA RHIT (Registered Health Information Technician) certification examination.
 The RHIT credential is recognized nationwide as proof of proficiency in Health Information Management.
-Volunteer State Community College's HIMT graduates have an employer satisfaction rate of 100%.

 The Health Information Management program at the Gallatin campus is accredited by: